InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 * To modify a hotspot of an image.
 * To remove a hotspot from an image.

-{% include figure image_path="/assets/images/userGuideImages/buttonsManageHotspots.png" alt="Boutons from manage hotspots" %}
+{% include figure image_path="/assets/images/userGuideImages/buttonsManageHotspots.png" alt="Buttons from manage hotspots" %}

 ### Add hotspot